 Animals with rabies can either be easily over-excited or angered or can be calm and have difficulty moving.
-An animal with rabies may eat unusual things and have difficulty swallowing which can result in drooling.
-Some animals with rabies display no symptoms at all.
+An animal with rabies may eat strange things and have a hard time swallowing which can result in drooling.
+Some animals with rabies show no symptoms at all.

-What Should You Do if You are Bitten or Scratched By an Animal?
+What To Do If You Are Bitten Or Scratched By An Animal

 Following any bite or scratch by an animal, it is important to immediately wash the area with soap and water.
-The Scott County Health Department recommends that you report the animal bite to the Scott County Humane Society Animal Control and then immediately contact your physician to discuss your risk of rabies exposure.
+We recommend that you report the animal bite to the Scott County Humane Society Animal Control and then immediately contact your physician to discuss your risk of rabies exposure.
+If it is a bat exposure, do not let the bat go and contact Animal Control to pick it up.